Nomad-Media/samples-js/media-manager/Readme.md

 ## Delete Episode

-To delete an episode, select the episode you want to delete.
-Then click the `Delete` button.
+To delete episode(s), select the checkbox for the episode you want to delete.
+Then click the `Delete` button below the table.

 ![](images/delete-episode.png)